wanggy-1/Interpretation-Toolbox/README.md

 # Interpretation-Toolbox
-A toolbox for exploration geophysical data interpretation.
+A toolbox for seismic and well log data interpretation.